LakshmiPratti/LXC-container/README.md

 ## Running it

-You can change the configuration by update the content of lxd-demo.yaml file according to your environment.
+You can change the configuration by updating the content of lxd-demo.yaml file according to your environment.

 You will either need a container to copy for every request or a container image to use, set that up and set the appropriate